Pauncefoot History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 included Grimbald Pancefot, Hertfordshire; and Walter Pancevot, Somerset.
 In Somerset, John Paucefot was registered there 1 Edward III (during the first year of King Edward III's reign.)

 Early History of the Pauncefoot family

-Another 249 words (18 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pauncefoot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pauncefoot research.
+Another 125 words (9 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pauncefoot History in all our PDF Extended History products and printed products wherever possible.

 Pauncefoot Spelling Variations